aimanraz/fn-tech-logireg/README.md

 # Directing Customers to Subscription Through App Behavior Analysis
-In present market, most of companies have a mobile presence which is an app.
-Some companies provide free products/services in their mobile apps in an attempt to transition customers to a paid/pro membership.
-For this case study we will categorize 3 things:
+In the present market, most companies have a mobile presence which is an app.
+Some companies provide free products/services in their mobile apps to transition customers to a paid/pro membership.
+For this case study, we will categorize three things:
-* Market or the target audience, this refers to the users who installed and also used the company's mobile app.
+* Market or the target audience refers to the users who installed and also used the company's mobile app.
 * Product/Paid membership.
-It often provide enhanced version of the free products already given for free, with the new features.
+It often provides an enhanced version of the free products already given for free, with the new features.
-* Goal, the objective of this analysis is to use machine learning to predict which users will not subsribe to the paid membership, so that marketing department increase the effort to go into trying "persuade/convert" them to paid or pro users.
+* Goal, the objective of this analysis is to use machine learning to predict which users will not subscribe to the paid membership so that the marketing department increases the effort to try "persuade/convert" them to paid or pro users.

 ## Code and Resources Used
 **Python Version:** 3.8++